MichaelEIRE/Safety-Services/README.md

 ## Upcoming

 * Upcoming consists  of an image at the top of the page followed by a month sitting above informative box-like sections of content for the user, describing training available with time, dates, locations

+## Contact

+* The contact page offers information to the user such as company location, number and email address, it also offers a section for the user to contact the company via email with a message.